-HubSpot's Competitors Report provides you with the power to monitor other companies that you compete with in your industry.
-Setting up this report will allow you to record your site's authority over time and help you to determine action items and benchmarks to increase that authority.
-You can track up to 20 competitors at once (10 competitors for trial accounts).
+You can monitor other companies that you compete with in your industry using the competitors report.
+Setting up this report will allow you to record your site's authority over time and help you determine action items and benchmarks to increase that authority.
+If you are a Marketing Hub Basic, Professional, or Enterprise user, you can track up to 20 competitors at once.
+Trial accounts can track 10 competitors.

-1. Add your first competitor
+Add your first competitor

-2. Fill in any additional competitor data
+Fill in any additional competitor data

-Once the site is done processing, the Competitors Report will display all the available data.
+Once the site is done processing, the competitors report will display all the available data.

 You will see either an i icon or a yellow ! icon next to each competitor.
-The yellow icon tells you that HubSpot was not able to determine all of the site information for your competitor; click the ! icon to fill in this information manually.
+The yellow icon tells you that HubSpot was not able to determine all of the site information for your competitor.
+Click the ! icon to fill in this information manually.
 You can also click the i icon to update a site's info at any time.
 If you are concerned about the accuracy of the data in the report, click these icons to ensure HubSpot is tracking the correct blog and/or social media sites.

-Data collected by the Competitors Report
+Data collected by the competitors report

-The Competitors report collects the following data types:
+The competitors report collects the following data types:

-- Marketing Grade - A holistic measure of a site's online presence as measured by HubSpot's Marketing Grader on a scale of 0-100.
+- Marketing Grade - a holistic measure of a site's online presence as measured by HubSpot's Marketing Grader on a scale of 0-100.
 This data is collected by HubSpot's Marketing Grader.
-To see the breakdown of your score or the score of one of your competitors, click the value in the Marketing Grade column of the Competitors Report.
+To see the breakdown of your score or the score of one of your competitors, click the value in the Marketing Grade column of the competitors report.

-- Traffic Rank - Rank as compared to millions of other sites on the Internet.
+- Traffic Rank - rank as compared to millions of other sites on the Internet.
 A lower rank is better.
 This data is collected and should match the data from Alexa.

-- Linking Domains - The number of domains currently linking to a site as recorded by Moz.
-Unlike HubSpot's Links tool, the Competitors Report only gathers data from Moz; this kind of referral traffic data is not collected in the Sources Report as your HubSpot tracking code is not on your competitors' sites.
+- Linking Domains - the number of domains currently linking to a site as recorded by Moz.
+Unlike HubSpot's Links tool, the competitors report only gathers data from Moz; this kind of referral traffic data is not collected in the sources report as your HubSpot tracking code is not on your competitors' sites.

 - MozRank - A measure of link authority and popularity, on a scale of 1-10.
 This data comes from Moz.

-3. Compare your site to your competitors' sites
+Compare your site to your competitors' sites

 Click the colored graph symbol next to your competitors name to show (or hide) the data for that competitor within the chart.

 Click the domain of any of your competitors within the report to see a head-to-head comparison of your site and your competitor's.
-You can also access the full Marketing Grader report for your competitor from this detailed comparison by clicking Marketing Grader Report in the top right-hand corner.
+You can also access the full Marketing Grader report for your competitor from this detailed comparison by clicking Marketing Grader Report in the top right corner.

-4. Monitor this report over time.
+Monitor this report over time

-The Competitors Report should be monitored over time.
+The competitors report should be monitored over time.
 It is recommended that you check in on this report at least once per month, though no more than once per week, to see how your site is trending.
 Below are some recommendations on how to improve how you compare against your competitors:

-- To improve your Marketing Grade, try increasing the frequency at which you publish new blog posts.
+- To improve your marketing grade, try increasing the frequency at which you publish new blog posts.

-- To improve your Traffic Rank, MozRank, and Linking Domains, create enticing offers that help drive traffic to your site from various channels.
+- To improve your traffic rank, MozRank, and linking domains, create enticing offers that help drive traffic to your site from various channels.

 If you are checking this report monthly, you may want to develop action items and goals each month to increase your site's performance in comparison to your competitors.

-How do I change my site in the Competitors Report
+How do I change my site in the competitors report?